 The snow bunting pictured is a bird I associate with wild winter days on the east coast, but you can see them hopping around the ski centre carparks sometimes.

-Two more of our interesting birds in Scotland but quite low profile – in as far as you have to go out and find them.
+Here are two more interesting Scottish birds – but they are quite low profile.
+That’s because they are small and you have to go out and find them.

 These are the crested tit and the (Scottish) crossbill.
 But they are hardly ‘in your face’ species.